Learn more about male breast reduction surgery today.

 - Swollen breast gland tissue

-- Puffy looking nipples or breasts that protrude
+- Either puffy looking nipples or breasts that protrude

 Causes of Gynecomastia

-- Hormone changes that occur with ageing may also be linked to weight or BMI (obesity is a contributor to enlarged male breasts/Gynaecomastia).
+- Hormone changes that occur with ageing may also be linked to weight or BMI (obesity is a contributor to enlarged male breasts/Gynecomastia).

 - If your thyroid gland produces too much of the hormone thyroxine, this may contribute to enlarged or puffy breast tissues.